tanishq-1012/Metro-Operations-Optimization/README.md

 The bar chart displays the number of trips scheduled for each time interval in the Delhi Metro system.
 From this visualization, we can observe the following:

-1. **Early Morning**: There is a relatively low number of trips, indicating less demand or fewer scheduled services during these hours.
+1.**Early Morning**: There is a relatively low number of trips, indicating less demand or fewer scheduled services during these hours.

 2.**Morning Peak**: There is a significant increase in the number of trips compared to the early morning, likely due to morning commute hours as people travel to work or school.